deepaksnegi/directory-structure/README.md

 # File Explorer

 A File Explorer like UI structure built in React Js.
--Allow to epxand and collapse directories
+- Allow user to epxand and collapse directories.
--Allow to create new directory or file inside any directory.
+- Allow user to create new directory or file inside any directory.

 Screenshots: